 Lovo Pork

 Fijian whole-pig earth-oven feast: pork shoulder or whole pig rubbed with salt, garlic, ginger, and herbs; wrapped in banana leaves and placed in the lovo (earth oven) over hot stones with taro, breadfruit, cassava, and chicken parcels.
-Cooked 4-6 hours; everything emerges deeply smoky-tender.
-The signature Fijian celebration meal.
+Cooked 4–6 hours; everything comes out deeply smoky and tender.

-Lovo is the Fijian celebration cooking method — every wedding, village festival, important Sunday features a lovo.
-Hot lava stones are heated in a fire for 2-3 hours, then food is placed on the stones, covered with banana leaves and earth.
-The food cooks slowly while the village gathers; the unwrapping is a community ritual.
-Lovo pork is the celebration's centerpiece, with taro, cassava, and chicken alongside.
+Lovo is the Fijian feast cooking method — weddings, village festivals, and important Sundays all centre on a lovo.
+Lava stones are heated in a fire for 2–3 hours, then food is laid on the stones and covered with banana leaves and earth.
+It cooks slowly while the village gathers; the unwrapping is a community ritual.
+Lovo pork is the centrepiece, with taro, cassava, and chicken alongside.

-Pull a piece of lovo pork — the skin is gelatinous-soft (long slow cook), the meat falls apart at the touch of a fork, infused with garlic-ginger marinade and earth-oven smoke.
+Pull a piece of lovo pork — the skin is gelatinous-soft from the long cook, the meat falls apart at a fork's touch, carrying the garlic-ginger marinade and earth-oven smoke.
 Taro and cassava are cooked through with a banana-leaf aroma.
-With kokoda alongside and coconut water in coconut shells, the lovo feast is the Fijian celebration.
+With kokoda alongside and coconut water in the shell, it's a full Fijian feast.

 Stone-radiated heat (vs. flame heat) provides even, slow cook at 150-180°C — perfect for collagen breakdown without drying.
 Long 4-6 hour cook converts all collagen to gelatin, melting the connective tissues.
 Banana-leaf wrapping retains moisture and adds aromatic compounds.